If you are facing kidnapping charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 Some additional information may also we gathered to help the investigation.
 This could potentially include email addresses, social media accounts, phone numbers, the make and type of phones, carrier/service providers, driver’s licence, passport location, credit card and banking information, contacts of significant people like friends or family, and places frequented.

 If the missing person is located by the police, and they believe that you are the perpetrator, you will be arrested at the scene.
-If you are not present on scene, the police will issue a warrant for your arrest or attempt to track you down.
+If you are not present on scene, the police will issue a warrant for your arrest or attempt to locate you.

 If you are granted bail, there may be certain conditions placed on your release.
 Conditions will vary on a case-by-case basis but could include avoiding any interaction with the alleged victim and abstaining from all direct/indirect communication with them.
 You may also be required to stay away from the alleged victim’s home, workplace, school, place of worship, and other frequented locations.

 You may be required to surrender all weapons and firearms, including permits.
-Further, you may be asked to refrain from alcohol and non-prescription drugs, abide by a curfew, display law-abiding behaviour, and give the court your current address and notify them of any address changes.
+You may also be asked to refrain from alcohol and non-prescription drugs, follow a curfew, display law-abiding behaviour, and give the court your current address and notify them of any address changes.

 During an ongoing kidnapping case, if you have been granted bail, the conditions of your bail could limit you from travelling outside of Canada, or even Ontario.
 It is important to be aware of your bail conditions, so you do not violate them.